Skip to content

 COLOR MANAGEMENT

-Color management in film and video is a process that ensures consistent color reproduction from the point of capture (camera) to the final display (e.g., cinema screen, TV, computer monitor).
-In this article, we’ll delve into the fundamentals of color management, especially the distinctions between “scene referred” and “display referred” workflows.
-We’ll also explore the scene referred workflow in detail, supported by a CIE diagram and instructive videos.
+Color management in film and video ensures consistent color reproduction throughout the entire production pipeline—from capture (camera) to final display (cinema screen, TV, or monitor).
+In this article, I will break down the fundamentals of color management, focusing on the key differences between “scene-referred” and “display-referred” workflows.
+Additionally, I will explore the scene-referred workflow in depth, supported by a CIE diagram and instructive videos.

 SCENE